 Early evidence in the Bronze Age

-At the same time the symbol was in use in northern Iran: artifacts dating back to the 15th century B.C. with the Flower of Life engraved on them were discovered in Marlik2.
-The findings were part of the grave goods accompanying the deceased from about fifty burials belonging to the local culture.
+At the same time the symbol was in use in northern Iran: artifacts dating back to the 15th century BC with the Flower of Life engraved on them were discovered in Marlik2.
+These findings were part of the grave goods that accompanied the deceased in around fifty burials belonging to the local culture.

 The Flower of Life and the Ancient Egyptians

-A wonderful composition with the Flower of Life was later made on a granite pillar of the Temple of Osiris (Osireion) at Abydos, a building commissioned by Pharaoh Seti I during the 13th century B.C.4 Osiris was for the ancient Egyptians the deity of death and rebirth, a fact that suggests a certain continuity of meaning associated with the symbol across cultures.
-Myth relates that his brother Seth killed the god, then dismembered and thrown him into the Nile.
-But his wife Isis, with the help of Nephthys and the magical arts, brought him back to life, albeit briefly5.
-Isis, in fact, found the pieces of her husband and reassembled his mummy.
-So she could have the time to generate with him Horus, a child-god destined to overcome the evil Seth.
-Therefore, in Egypt Osiris was the lord of the underworld.
+Artists later carved a wonderful composition of the Flower of Life into a granite pillar in the Temple of Osiris (Osireion) at Abydos.
+This building was commissioned by Pharaoh Seti I in the 13th century BC4.
+For the ancient Egyptians, Osiris was the lord of the underworld, the god of death and rebirth.
+This suggests a continuity of meaning associated with the symbol across cultures.
+According to the myth, Osiris was killed by his brother Seth.
+This dismembered him and threw his remains into the River Nile.
+However, with the help of Nephthys and the magical arts, his wife Isis brought him back to life albeit briefly.
+Isis found the pieces of her husband and reassembled his mummy.
+This gave her the opportunity to conceive a son with him, Horus, a child-god destined to overcome the evil Seth.

 The Flower of Life and Iron Age cultures

-The Daunians, a population settled during the Iron Age on northern Apulia, commonly used the symbol.
-Like the Etruscans, they placed it on their own funerary stelae, dated to between the 8th and 6th centuries B.C. and preserved in the National Museum in Manfredonia.
+The Daunians, a population that settled in northern Apulia during the Iron Age, commonly used the symbol.
+Similar to the Etruscans, they placed it on their funerary stelae, date from between the 8th and 6th centuries BC, preserved in the National Museum in Manfredonia.

 The Celtic flower and the Sun of the Alps